What to Do When Someone Dies in Nevada

 Where to Order

 Death certificates in Nevada are issued by the Nevada Division of Public and Behavioral Health, Office of Vital Records.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Nevada Division of Public and Behavioral Health, Office of Vital RecordsFiling Deadline

 In Nevada, a death must be registered within 3 days.
 The funeral home or attending physician typically handles the filing.
+Use our deadline tracker to see all critical filing deadlines.

 Probate in Nevada